-We believe that all students have the right to live and be educated in an environment which is supportive, caring and safe, and where there is mutual respect and co-operation.
-Bullying is anti-social behaviour which threatens the fundamental principles of the college, and it will not be tolerated.
-Students are encouraged to report incidents of bullying to any member of the academic or pastoral staff who inspires their confidence.
-That member of staff will then follow the Child Protection Policy.
+We believe that all students have the right to live and be educated in an environment which is supportive, caring and safe, and where there is mutual respect, courtesy, kindness and co-operation.
+Bullying is anti-social behaviour which threatens the fundamental principles of the College, and it will not be tolerated.
+This policy has been developed with due regard to the duties and obligations under existing legislation and public sector duties for the safeguarding and well-being of all students.

 The following procedures and recommendations are intended to discourage bullying in all its forms.

 General: Preventative Measures to stop bullying

 - Unauthorised absence from class will be reported by the teacher to the house staff, and will then be followed up by the Deputy Principal.